HOME > Sustainability > Create New Value Through Products and Services > Product Planning / Research and Development

 UNIQLO DOWN RECYCLING

 In September 2019, UNIQLO stores began collecting UNIQLO's used down items from customers.
-As of the end of April 2022, the number of down products collected from customers exceeded 1 million (cumulative).
+As of the end of August 2024, the number of down products collected from customers exceeded 1.45 million (cumulative).
 A system developed by Toray extracts material from down products, to be cleaned for use in new down merchandise.
 By utilizing recycled down and feathers, it is possible to reduce greenhouse gas emissions in the production process by approximately 20%*.

 Conventionally, the stuffing in duvets and other items incorporating down is manually removed.
 By developing special extraction machinery, Toray has fully automated the cutting, stirring and separating and recovery, for 50-fold the process capacity of manual methods, thus greatly alleviating workloads.

 In the 2020 Fall/Winter season, we launched Recycled Down Jackets as the first offering from the initiative, and have continued to sell them ever since.
+In addition, the Recycled Hybrid Down Jacket, a product of the collaboration between UNIQLO and White Mountaineering launched in October 2024, uses 100% recycled down and feathers in the body of the jacket, which have been regenerated using original down recycling technology developed in collaboration with Toray.

 *LCA (Life-cycle assessment)calculated values in the down manufacturing process for UNIQLO's 21FW Recycled Down Jacket (Toray survey)